Electric bus: United States

-About 650 electric buses were on the road in the US in 2019, about double the 300 estimated to be in use the previous year.
 In November 2019, orders for new electric buses had outpaced manufacturing capacity.

 The 2021 Infrastructure Investment and Jobs Act included $2.5 billion in funding for electric school buses, to be distributed over five years.
 By June 2022, there were commitments to 12,275 electric school buses in 38 states.

 A 2022 study by National Grid and Hitachi Energy indicates that installing charging infrastructure for fleet electrification will require location-specific upgrades to the US electrical grid.

+In 2022, there were 5,269 battery electric buses.